quorten/quorten-blog1/_posts/2020-03-29-rpi-batt-learned.md

 much" is well outside the range you may work with for Raspberry Pi.
 NiMH batteries can definitely do well supplying 1.5 A of current, and apparently NiMH batteries can also do well supplying 10+ A of current.
+However, please note that before we start talking about such high current draws, you've got to make sure that the wires and connectors (if any) from your battery to your switched-mode power supply are rated to handle that much current.

 20200329/https://en.wikipedia.org/wiki/Nickel%E2%80%93metal_hydride_battery
 20200329/DuckDuckGo maximum current draw nimh battery